Irgun: End of restraint

-A more complete list can be found here.

 At that time, however, these acts were not yet a part of a formulated policy of the Irgun.
 Not all of the aforementioned operations received a commander's approval, and Jabotinsky was not in favor of such actions at the time.
 Jabotinsky still hoped to establish a Jewish force out in the open that would not have to operate underground.
 However, the failure, in its eyes, of the Peel Commission and the renewal of violence on the part of the Arabs caused the Irgun to rethink its official policy.

 Increase in operations

 14 November 1937 was a watershed in Irgun activity.
 From that date, the Irgun increased its reprisals.
 Following an increase in the number of attacks aimed at Jews, including the killing of five kibbutz members near Kiryat Anavim (today kibbutz Ma'ale HaHamisha), the Irgun undertook a series of attacks in various places in Jerusalem, killing five Arabs.
 Operations were also undertaken in Haifa (shooting at the Arab-populated Wadi Nisnas neighborhood) and in Herzliya.
 The date is known as the day the policy of restraint (Havlagah) ended, or as Black Sunday when operations resulted in the murder of 10 Arabs.
 This is when the organization fully changed its policy, with the approval of Jabotinsky and Headquarters to the policy of "active defense" in respect of Irgun actions.

 The British responded with the arrest of Betar and Hatzohar members as suspected members of the Irgun.
 Military courts were allowed to act under "Time of Emergency Regulations" and even sentence people to death.
 In this manner Yehezkel Altman, a guard in a Betar battalion in the Nahalat Yizchak neighborhood of Tel Aviv, shot at an Arab bus, without his commanders' knowledge.
 Altman was acting in response to a shooting at Jewish vehicles on the Tel Aviv–Jerusalem road the day before.
 He turned himself in later and was sentenced to death, a sentence which was later commuted to a life sentence.

 Despite the arrests, Irgun members continued fighting.
 Jabotinsky lent his moral support to these activities.
 In a letter to Moshe Rosenberg on 18 March 1938 he wrote:

 Tell them: from afar I collect and save, as precious treasures, news items about your lives.
 I know of the obstacles that have not impeded your spirit; and I know of your actions as well.
 I am overjoyed that I have been blessed with such students.